Blog

 The best starting point is strategy

-What is the goal with the website?
-What are you trying to achieve with it?
+• What is the goal with the website?
+What are you trying to achieve with it—more leads, more downloads, building your reputation?

 It sounds simple, but it forces you to get clear.
-A website without a real purpose is just digital clutter.
-You need goals you can measure—like more leads, more downloads, or building your reputation—so you know if it was worth building in the first place.
+A website without a real purpose is just digital clutter—and without measurable goals, you’ll never know if it was worth building in the first place.

-Before either of us starts a project, we run a strategy session.
+Before either of us starts a project, we each run a strategy session.
 I dig into what makes your brand stand out.
 Petra maps out the user’s journey and spots where things might get stuck.
-Together, this gives both the writing and the design a clear direction.
+Both give the writing and the design a clear direction.

 You see, strategy isn’t a nice bonus.
 It’s the foundation for everything else.